ClimateCodeFoundation/ccc-gistemp/readme.txt

                  /doc/      Internal developer documentation
                  /input/    Input data files
                  /log/      Log files
-                 /tool/     Tools - sources other than ccc-gistemp /work/     Intermediate data files
+                 /tool/     Tools - sources other than the core of ccc-gistemp /work/     Intermediate data files
                  /result/   Final result files

 Running the code should write to the input/ directory when fetching input data, but subsequently only write to the work/ log/ and result/ directories.
-Before running code/run.py, these directories can all be deleted (if you wish, for example, to have a clean run).
+Before running tool/run.py, these directories can all be deleted (if you wish, for example, to have a clean run).